ServiceStack/servicestack.net/MyApp/_posts/2024-03-05_net8-vue-spa-template.md

 This just scratches the surface of the high-productivity features available in the ServiceStack Vue SPA template, it's configured with a rich set of best-in-class hand-picked features for developing modern Vue Apps, including:

+### Integrated Identity Auth

+Pre-configured with ASP.NET Core Identity Auth, including Sign In and Custom Registration APIs and UI Pages which can be customized as needed, examples of Role-based security as well as a turn key solution for Integrating Identity Auth Registration workflow with your [SMTP Provider](https://docs.servicestack.net/auth/identity-auth#smtp-iemailsender) with all emails sent from a managed non-blocking [Background MQ](https://docs.servicestack.net/background-mq) for optimal responsiveness and execution.

 ### tailwindcss